-Pork chops with strawberry balsamic sauce are a perfect pairing.
+Pork chops with strawberry balsamic glaze are a perfect pairing.
 Juicy and flavorful, just a handful of ingredients come together to make an uncomplicated but irresistible dinner.
-Balsamic strawberries are a sweet and savory counterpoint to a seared chop.
+Balsamic strawberries are a sweet and savory counterpoint to a pan-fried pork chop.

 The arrival of fresh strawberries signals the start of summer, the time to visit pick-your-own farms and farmers’ markets to stock up on plump, ripe berries.
 Add to that a couple of pork chops and you have the makings of a simple but satisfying supper.–Cynthia Graubart

 You can just take a paring knife and lop off the green bits but…where’s the fun in that?
 We’ve got a few suggestions if you want to try something new.
 A grapefruit spoon works like a charm to dig out the unwanted foliage.
 The pointed end of a veggie peeler works just as well.
 You can always rely on the old trick of using a straw, especially if you have little helpers.
 Just push a straw up through the bottom of the berry, until it pops through the green end.

 What type of balsamic vinegar should I use?